What Types of Bi-Fold Door Are There for External Use?

 Bi-fold doors fold onto themselves or slide to open and shut.
 This means that they take up far less space than standard doors compared to the size of the opening that they serve.
 They are designed for door openings that are quite large – usually starting at around 1800mm and going up to as wide as 6000mm.
 In general, the bigger the opening, the more panels you need.

-Bi-fold doors have a minimum of two panels (although two panel designs are relatively rare), they have three, four, five or six.
-If you opt for a two panel door, then this will have one panel on each side, which will fold onto themselves.
+Bi-fold doors have a minimum of two panels (although two-panel designs are relatively rare), they have three, four, five, or six.
+If you opt for a two-panel door, then this will have one panel on each side, which will fold onto themselves.
 With three panel doors, again, there will be three panels linked together, which will open to one side.

-Four door set ups usually have one panel on one side and three on the other.
-Five door configurations often have five panels all linked together.
-With six door configurations you have a choice of 5+1 panels, or 3+3 panels.
+Four-door setups usually have one panel on one side and three on the other.
+Five-door configurations often have five panels all linked together.
+With six door configurations, you have a choice of 5+1 panels or 3+3 panels.

 Think carefully about those options, and how they might suit your home.
 If you’ll be putting things in front of the doors, you might prefer 3+3 so you can open either side, for example.

-Wood veneers are similar to engeineered wood, but not quite as rugged.
+Wood veneers are similar to engineered wood, but not quite as rugged.
 They feature a softwood or plywood core with a veneer of hardwood over the top.
 They are perhaps the most affordable option, but this comes at the cost of longevity.

 As you can imagine, if you are installing doors with large glass panels you will need to put some thought into the thermal insulation and energy efficiency of the door.
 When it comes to new builds, there are regulations that dictate the total energy efficiency of the property.
 With renovations, UK building standards require that all external doors have a U-value of at most 1.8 w/m2k.
-Lower U-values mean that the door is more energy efficient, and better at keeping heat inside your home.
+Lower U-values mean that the door is more energy-efficient and better at keeping heat inside your home.